AbdelrahmanMNaser/regular_blob/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-LICENSE

- file for details.

-## Available Scripts

--

-npm start

- - Runs the development server
-- `npm build` - Builds the app for production
-- `npm test` - Runs the test suite
-- `npm eject` - Ejects from Create React App

-## Browser Support

-Supports all modern browsers according to the browserslist configuration:
-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)